 Asphalt Shingle Weight and Tonnage Planning

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service.
-Pure asphalt tear-offs run on a separate stream, ensuring that your job site stays compliant with local regulations.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to a general C&D debris service.
+Pure asphalt tear-offs—those kept separate—stay on our standard residential line, which helps us track the material flow properly.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition